theJenix/wreckroll/README.md

 WreckRoll
 =========

-Control system for a remote control car.
+Control system for the 2012 CoC Wreck Parade remote control car.
 This project consists of 4 parts:

 registrar: Node.js service registrar.
 The other components of this system will publish their IP to the registrar, and will query for IPs of services they need.